MajidJamalpourBirgani/Big-Data-Pyspark/README.md

 # Big-Data-Pyspark

-1- Machine Learning using Pyspark
+1- Machine Learning with Bank Data Using Pyspark

 -Diabetes data set is one of the most known data available to ML enthusiasts and their learning purposes.
 The data is publically available on UCI Machine Learning Repostory: https://community.cloud.databricks.com